Healthdirect Free Australian health advice you can count on.

 • able to urinate (wee)

-You can’t drive home after a general anaesthetic.
+You can't drive home yourself after a general anaesthetic.
 You should arrange for someone to pick you up or help you get home.
-It’s best to be with someone for the next 24 hours so they can check on you.
+It's best to have someone with you for the next 24 hours so they can make sure you are OK.

-What are the risks and side effects of a general anaesthetic?
+What are the side effects of a general anaesthetic?

 Common side effects include:

-Older people may have confusion and memory loss.
+Older people may experience confusion and memory loss.

 If you are worried about risks and side effects, talk to your anaesthetist before surgery.